simeononsecurity/simeononsecurity.ch/content/articles/understanding-and-preventing-cyber-stalking/index.en.md

 ## Conclusion

 Cyberstalking is a serious crime that can cause significant emotional distress and physical harm.
 By taking proactive steps to protect yourself online, you can reduce your risk of becoming a victim.
-If you are being cyberstalked, it's important to notify your friends and family, keep records of all communication, and consider legal action if the harassment continues.
-Remember, you are not alone, and there is help available.
+If you're being cyberstalked, it's important to notify your friends and family, keep records of all communication, and consider legal action if the harassment continues.
+Remember, you aren't alone, and there is help available.

 ## References